A/PROF CHRISTOPHER LIM

 ABOUT CHRIS

-Chris is an Australian-trained Hepatopancreatobiliary (HPB), Upper Gastrointestinal and General Surgeon based in Canberra and Sydney.
+Chris is a specialist Australian-trained Hepatopancreatobiliary (HPB), Upper Gastrointestinal and General Surgeon based in Canberra and Sydney.

-He sub-specialises in complex oncological surgery of the liver, pancreas, and bile ducts.
-Chris' expertise also extends to benign conditions including gallstones, hernias and obesity.
-He offers endoscopy and minimally invasive approaches, including laparoscopic and robotic surgery.
+He sub-specialises in complex oncological surgery of the liver, pancreas, gallbladder and bile ducts, as well as the full spectrum of general surgical conditions including gallstones and hernias.
+Chris' surgical expertise also spans conditions of the stomach, oesophagus and small bowel.
+He offers endoscopic procedures (gastroscopy and colonoscopy), and utilises minimally invasive techniques, including laparoscopic (keyhole) and robotic surgery for faster recovery.

 Aside from his technical excellence, patients and colleagues value Chris for his calm and warm presence, as well as his sense of utmost responsibility towards his patients.

-Chris is available for both public and private referrals, making every effort to see patients as soon as possible upon referral, and within a week for new cancers.
-If helpful, he also speaks conversational Mandarin.
+Chris is available for both public and private referrals, making every effort to see patients as soon as possible upon referral, and within a week for new cancers and urgent referrals.
+If helpful, Chris also speaks basic conversational Mandarin.

 AREAS OF EXPERTISE